 Diabetes Prevention Program

-Beginning January 1, 2017, all CalPERS health plans will offer a diabetes prevention program (DPP) at no cost to eligible members.
+All CalPERS health plans offer a diabetes prevention program (DPP) at no cost to eligible members.

 The CalPERS Diabetes Prevention Program is designed to slow and prevent type 2 diabetes among CalPERS members who have prediabetes - a condition in which a person's blood sugar level is higher than normal, but not yet high enough for the individual to be considered diabetic.